-After the report is made and the Department of Public Safety investigates the report, the Complainant will be consulted about pursuing a complaint with the Dean of Students Office.
-If the Complainant chooses to pursue the matter administratively through the Code of Student Conduct, the Dean of Students and/or his or her designate (Conduct Review Officer) will review the investigation and determine whether or not, if proven, the allegations would constitute a violation of the Code.
-If so, the individual Complainant will meet with the Dean of Students or the Conduct Review Officer to review the complaint and to discuss the procedures available to them.
-This meeting will take place promptly after a complaint is filed.
+If a formal complaint is filed, an investigation by a trained investigator will commence and the parties will be provided with options for informal and formal resolution as outlined below.
+Once the investigation is complete, the Complainant, Respondent and their advisors will have the opportunity to review relevant documentation related to the investigation.
+After review, the matter may be referred to the Dean of Students.
+The Dean of Students and/or their designate (Conduct Review Officer) will review the complaint and investigation and determine whether or not, if proven, the allegations would constitute a violation of the University's Sexual Misconduct Policy.
+If so, the Complainant will meet with the Dean of Students or the Conduct Review Officer to review the complaint and to discuss the procedures available to them.
+This meeting will take place promptly after the matter has been referred to the Dean of Students.
+If not, the procedures for University dismissal of Formal Complaints and appeals for such dismissals are outlined in Section IV E of the Sexual Misconduct Policy.